LemoneJamTart/engineeredcompatibility/README.md

  - Botania:
      - Adds Mystical Flowers to the Cloche, courtesy of [RosaryMala](https://github.com/RosaryMala)
      - Adds Livingwood and Dreamwood woodsets to the Sawmill
+ - Caupona:
+     - Adds Walnut woodset to the Sawmill
+     - Adds Walnuts to the Squeezer
+     - Adds Fig and Wolfberries to the Fermenter
  - Coffee Delight:
      - Adds Coffee Berries to the Cloche
  - Create: Liquid Fuel